FAQ: What are some common projections and geographic coordinate systems for Canada?

-Projected coordinate system: A projected coordinate system is defined by a geographic coordinate system, a map projection, any parameters needed by the map projection and a linear unit of measure.
+Projected coordinate system: A projected coordinate system is defined by a geographic coordinate system, a map projection, parameters required by the map projection, and a linear unit of measure.
 Every map projection distorts distance, area, shape, direction, or some combination thereof.

-For more information about the terms geoid, ellipsoid, spheroid, and datum, and how they are related, refer to the article: What do the terms geoid, ellipsoid, spheroid and datum mean, and how are they related?
+For more information about the terms geoid, ellipsoid, spheroid, and datum, refer to What do the terms geoid, ellipsoid, spheroid and datum mean, and how are they related?

 - FAQ: Projection Basics: What do GIS professionals need to know?